droftware/droftware.github.io/about/index.md

 ---

-My name is Akshat Tandon and I am a computer science undergraduate at IIIT­H( International Institute of Information Technology, Hyderabad ).
+My name is Akshat Tandon and I am a computer science undergraduate at IIIT­-H( International Institute of Information Technology, Hyderabad ).

 ## Open Source experience
 I was a Season of KDE 2015 participant and contributed by coding two